 At the start of the research process, MSc and RM students are required to write a research proposal in collaboration with their supervisor, which they subsequently present to their supervisor and an additional representative of their research group.
 The supervisor and the representative will then provide feedback on the research proposal, after which students adjust the proposal according to this feedback.
 The adjusted research proposal must be handed in as digital copy, together with the evaluation form filled in by the supervisor and the representative.
-The second assessor will then assess the proposal and provide the student with additional feedback.
+Students will then be assigned a second assessor, who assesses the proposal as well and provides the student with additional feedback.